Probing the Hofstadter butterfly with the quantum oscillation of magnetization

 Reversing the order of $l$ and $y$ in Eq.~(\ref{eqn:zk}), one can then reexpress the partition function as a product of transfer matrices

 where $T_{y,y+1}$ are transfer operators defined by

 Since coefficients $(p_{k,y}, q_{k,y}, r_{k,y})$ do not depend on $l$, the above transfer operators are translationally invariant in every two unit cells along the Trotter direction.
-Thus one can block diagonalize these transfer matrices by taking the Fourier transformation of fermion operators in the Trotter space.
-In the thermodynamic limit, $Z_k$ can then be simplified as
+Thus we can block diagonalize these transfer matrices by taking the Fourier transformation of fermion operators in the Trotter space.
+With further simplification, we find that in the thermodynamic limit $Z_k$ can be expressed as a product of $N_y$ $2\times 2$ matrices given by the following formula